nidorx/ecs-lua/README.md

    - Entities are grouped in chunk based on their archetype (types of existing components).
 When you add or remove components from an entity you are modifying its archetype, which should modify the chunk of that entity.
 When this happens, Roblox-ECS starts to work internally with a copy of that entity, without removing it from the original chunk.
 This chunk change only occurs during this cleaning phase
 3. **Creation of new entities**
    - When a new entity is added to the world by its systems, Roblox-ECS houses that entity in specific chunks of new entities, and only at that moment these entities are copied to their definitive chunk
-4. **Invocation of the systems "enter" method**
+4. **Invocation of the systems "onEnter" method**
-   - After cleaning the environment, Roblox-ECS invokes the enter method for each entity that has been added (or that has undergone component changes and now matches the signature expected by some system)
+   - After cleaning the environment, Roblox-ECS invokes the `onEnter` method for each entity that has been added (or that has undergone component changes and now matches the signature expected by some system)

 ## Roblox-ECS